 The UNC Gillings' School's MPH Program in Asheville offers many distinctive features including:

-High-Impact Learning Opportunities: Small cohorts, team-based learning, cross-disciplinary instruction, and real-world program development.
+High-Impact Learning Opportunities: Students benefit from small cohorts, team-based learning, cross-disciplinary instruction, and real-world program development.

-Rural and Underserved Focus: Students will work with under-resourced populations and community partners from day one.
-This approach enables students to make a positive impact in these communities while developing the skills necessary to become public health leaders in rural and underserved areas anywhere in the world.
+Rural and Underserved Focus: Students work with under-resourced populations and community partners from day one to make a positive impact in these communities.

-21-Month Degree Program: Flexible schedule with one day of classroom instruction per week, designed for adult learners and working professionals.
+21-Month Degree Program: This program, with one day of classroom instruction per week, is designed for working professionals.

-Real-World Impact: The curriculum also features an 18-month community immersion project where students will apply what they’ve learned to create solutions for public health challenges affecting Western North Carolina.
+Real-World Impact: The curriculum also features a community immersion project where students apply what they’ve learned to create solutions for public health challenges affecting Western North Carolina.